vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-### How do I display a list view?
+### Displaying a list view

 In SwiftUI, the base component for displaying lists is `List`.
-Let's have a look at an example where we display 3 simple `Text` components as list-items inside our `List`:
+In this example,  3 simple `Text` components are displayed as list-items inside the `List`:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/simple_list_in_swiftui/simple_list_in_swiftui/ContentView.swift (SimpleList)"?> -->
 ```swift